 Dave was holding a little pot made of the bottom of a bleach bottle, decorated with candy wrappers, with 6 strong, healthy, little green plants.
 In the middle of the little grove was a crocheted white bunny, as if peacefully grazing in this piece of heaven.
 Green.
 Growing.
 I’ve never seen anything green here except for the guards’ uniforms, and there are NO plants anywhere here on The Row.

 “What, how, wow, this is-so-incredible!”
 I stammered.
 Dave said “They are Fuji apple trees!
 I grew them from seeds!
 I had to dig the dirt out of the cracks in the cement out on the yard, and added to it my own compost I make in the cell from my tea bags and other vegetable stuff.
 The guards have let me keep it!
+So far anyway!
 Then I crocheted the bunny!
 Doesn’t he look so perfect there month the trees?”
 Ron was beaming.
 “Isn’t it great!
 I knew you would love it so I asked him to bring it here today.
 I think we should bring this every time we meet.
 It adds something to the space here, don’t you think?”

 The guys set our little Fuji apple orchard between them on the wooden bench.
 We did our grounding meditation and went on to the topic of the day: Renewed Spiritual Life through Engaged Body, Speech and Mind.
 Our little Fuji grove was the teacher here, and Don and Dave the disciples, both, so clearly engaged with this practice simply in their propagation, caring and nurturing of life-here on Death Row!